jschirrmacher/xcamp-content/README.md

 ## Styling

-### Lists => Blocks
+### Blocks

-Lists are used to create coloured blocks / boxes.
+To create coloured blocks, we use lists prepended by a line containing the keyword `%blocks%`.
 If you use an ordered list, the elements are shown side by side, while unordered list elements have a little space in between.
 Depending on the number of list elements, the boxes use the whole page width, one half, a third or a quarter.
 If it is more than four list elements, each one uses a third, and the others breaks into the next row.

 List elements can be styled by explicitly setting a css class.
 This can be done by using `=<css-classname>` directly at the beginning of the list element, followed by a blank line like in the following example: